 If you ever walk into a monday.com office, you will see dashboards everywhere!
 We like to measure everything from the company's performance to the amount of coffee drank per week ☕️.
 Reporting plays a crucial role in any decision we make.
 With that in mind, we've created some pretty amazing features that will help you run reports on your boards and your entire monday.com account.

-In this guide, we will walk you through our advanced functionalities such as stacked charts, pivot table, workload view and more!
-If you are new to reporting, we recommend you reading our basic reporting guide right here.
+In this guide, we will walk you through our advanced functionalities such as stacked charts, Pivot Table, Workload View, and more!
+If you are new to reporting, we recommend you read our basic reporting guide right here.
 Let's get started 😃

 Visualize data using three parameters with stacked charts

 Charts are great way to see the analytics side of your workflow.
 See how well your team members are performing, how fast your tasks get done, how they change over time, and more.

 In this example, we are using a sales pipeline to visually track the progress of all the deals our sales team is currently working on.